jht1493/jht-site/README.md

 I plan to remove all my content from their site and their subsidiaries.

-I don't want to be locked into google sites.
+I plan to avoiding content locking.
 My google site will disappear when I stop or am unable to paying a subscription fee.
-I am using github for now, because it's hosting for free I have a better chance of longevity here, and content is easier to preserve when it's in a plain text format and not stored in a database.
+I am using github for now, because it's hosting for free I have a better chance of longevity here.

+Content is easier to preserve when it's in a plain text and not locked in a database or embedded in html.

-## Source
+## News sources

 [Facebook will pay an unprecedented \$5 billion penalty over privacy breaches.](https://www.cnn.com/2019/07/24/tech/facebook-ftc-settlement/index.html)